14. IQ Files and SigMF¶

 Python Examples¶

 In Python, and numpy specifically, we use the tofile() function to store a numpy array to a file.
-Here is a short example of creating a simple BPSK signal plus noise and saving it to a file in the same directory we ran our script from:
+Here is a short example of creating a simple QPSK signal plus noise and saving it to a file in the same directory we ran our script from:

 import numpy as np